vernisaz/rust_dev_studio/README.md

 ```
 Add more modes accordingly file extension of the code type of your interest.

-If you need to navigate in source code from error messages in the terminal, look for
+If you need to navigate in the source code from error messages in the terminal, look for
 ```javascript
 var fileNameReg
 ```
 around line 379.
-Add the desired language file extension in the regular expression definition.
+Add a desired language file extension in the regular expression definition.

+## Version
+The current version is [1.45.01](https://github.com/vernisaz/rust_dev_studio/releases/tag/1.45.01).
+You can check out the current development code,
+however it may contain some bugs.

 ## Known problems